Dalton and Tomich white logo

 If your case goes to court, we will represent and advocate for you, doing all we can to help you recoup lost time and money and maximize your investment.

-Download our FREE Michigan, Detroit and Illinois Zoning Guide
+Download our FREE Michigan and Detroit Zoning Guide

 Understand zoning rights from the attorneys that understand zoning.